chunyang-hs/carpark-info/README.md

 ### Tech Stack
 You may choose to develop the application using either of the following stack:
-* Spring Boot / Spring Batch with H2 database and Hibernate ORM
+* Spring Boot / Spring Batch with H2 database and ORM of your choice
-* .NET Core 6.x with SQLLite database and Entity Framework Core ORM
+* .NET Core 6.x with SQLite database and ORM of your choice
+* Node.js with an in-memory database of your choice

 Note: You are encouraged to try out .NET Core as Microsoft technologies are primarily used within the firm.